AniStepBall/aws-week5-terraform-infra/README.md

 ---
 ## Design Decisions and Tradeoffs

-No NAT Gateway
+### No NAT Gateway

-NAT Gateway was intentionally omitted to control cost.
+A NAT Gateway was intentionally omitted in this implementation to control cost and keep the architecture simple during development.

-### Tradeoff:
+**Tradeoff:**

-Private subnets cannot access the internet
+- Private subnets do not have outbound internet access
-Easier Access
-Less secure than private subnet + ALB design
+- Limits ability to install updates or pull dependencies from external sources

 ---
-### Cost Considerations
-Private subnet egress via NAT Gateway is omitted in this version to control cost.
-In production, a NAT Gateway would be added in each public subnet, with a corresponding private route table pointing 0.0.0.0/0 to it.

-EC2 (t3.micro) — low-cost compute
-No NAT Gateway — major cost saving
-EC2 (t3.micro) — low-cost compute
-No NAT Gateway — major cost saving**
+### Public EC2 Deployment

+The EC2 instance is deployed in a public subnet for simplicity and direct access.

+**Tradeoff:**
+- Easier to access and validate deployment
+- Less secure compared to a private subnet + ALB architecture

+**Production approach:**
+- Place EC2 instances in private subnets
+- Use an Application Load Balancer for inbound traffic
+- Restrict direct access to instances

 ---

-## Production approach
+## Cost Considerations

-Add NAT Gateway per AZ for high availability
+To minimise cost in this environment:

+- NAT Gateway is not provisioned (primary cost driver avoided)
+- EC2 instance uses a low-cost instance type (t3.micro)

+**Estimated impact:**
+- Significant cost reduction compared to NAT-enabled architecture

 ---

-## Public EC2 Deployment
-EC2 instance deployed in a public subnet for simplicity.
+## Production Approach

+In a production environment:

+- Deploy a NAT Gateway in each Availability Zone
+- Configure private route tables to route `0.0.0.0/0` through the NAT Gateway
+- Place application instances in private subnets
+- Use an ALB for controlled public access

 ---
 ## Screenshots